What is Computer Telephony Integration?

 Improved collaboration and productivity

-The right CTI system will let your agents save time and effort during every step of a call.
+The right CTI system will allow your agents to save time and effort during every step of a call.
 They’ll be able to hold calls, warm transfer them, queue them, and communicate with each other through the same interface through which they handle calls.
 Computer telephony integration enables video and conference calling, whisper coaching, and file transfers.
 The user interface allows seamless collaboration between your team members.
 With such features available, team members are more likely to solicit help from managers and coworkers alike.

 You will empower your team to truly work as a cohesive unit, and this will make a favorable impression on your customers.
-The latter will also notice that your call funnel ris more efficient, with shorter waiting times and fewer dropped or missed calls.
+The latter will also notice that your call funnel is more efficient, with shorter waiting times and fewer dropped or missed calls.
 Studies show that computer-telephone integration reduces the average length of a call.
 As a result, your team fields a larger volume of calls and resolves issues quicker.
 Therefore, your team increases its productivity, and your customers enjoy a higher quality of service.

 Features which enhance the customer experience

-The reason that CTI so markedly improves productivity is because it enables a host of features which would be difficult or impossible to implement on a traditional system.
+The reason CTI so markedly improves productivity is because it enables a host of features that would be difficult or impossible to implement on a traditional system.
 Let’s look at the example of a VOIP business phone system.
 Here are some features to improve your customers’ experience and help you provide quality service at no extra effort cost to your staff:

 - Interactive voice response: filters customers before they even talk to an agent.
 The filtering criteria can include agent language, type of issue, geographic location of the call, etc. This allows for specified routing of calls, and boosts first call resolution, a crucial metric of customer satisfaction.